Skip to content Skip to sidebar Skip to footer

 Two rest days reduce injury risk; strength makes everything easier.

+Progress gradually, prioritize strength training and mobility, and respect recovery.
+Women should invest in a supportive sports bra and iron-rich nutrition.
 Over 40/50/60: Progress one knob at a time (either volume or intensity).
 Prioritize strength training (2x/week: squats, hinges, pushes, pulls, calf raises) and mobility, add a longer warm-up, and respect recovery—sleep is training.

 Women: A supportive bra is non-negotiable.
 Pay attention to iron-rich nutrition if prone to low energy.
 Pelvic-floor-friendly core (dead bugs, bird-dogs) supports posture and breathing.
 Everyone: if something hurts sharply or persists beyond 48 hours, back off and address it.

+Cool down with walking and static stretches.
+Hydrate, eat protein and carbs within 1–2 hours, and aim for 7–9 hours of sleep.
+Reduce load if energy drops.
 Cool down with 3–5 minutes of easy walking, then post-run static stretches (20–30s each): calves, quads, hamstrings, glutes, hip flexors.
 Hydrate, add protein plus carbs within 1–2 hours, and aim for 7–9 hours of sleep.
 A simple rule: if your resting morning energy/mood drops for multiple days, reduce load by 20–30% that week.

 • Week 1: 10× (run 1:00 / walk 1:30)